-For further assistance please follow the steps on our guidance page for maximising broadband connections here.
+For further assistance please follow our guidance for maximising broadband connections.

 Please remember that you will not be able to borrow a laptop from the self-service cabinets as they are not in service.

-Simply raise a ticket with the UniHelp team and they’ll ensure the correct team looks into it.
+Please raise a ticket with UniHelp and they’ll ensure the correct team looks into it.

 The Library team can continue to support you with: